import os

 'number and point number as returned by the `run` method.')

-if not starting_point and self._last_cont > 0:
+if not starting_point and self._last_cont > 0 and 'dat' not in auto_kwargs:

 raise ValueError('A starting point is required for further continuation.
 Either provide a solution to start'

-' from via the `starting_point` keyword argument or create a fresh `ODESystem` instance.')
+' from via the `starting_point` keyword argument or create a fresh `ODESystem` instance. '

 if origin is None: